pglen/pydbase/README.md

 ## PyTest

- The pytest passes with no errors; The following test are created / executed:
+ The pytest passes with no errors; Run it from the tests/ directory.

+ The following (and more) test are created / executed:

         test_bindata.py .                     [  7%]
         test_create.py .....                  [ 46%]